 What and where to eat in Milan.

-Like in most Italian cities, Milan is no exception in its amount of great places to eat.
+Like in most Italian cities, Milan is no exception in its number of great places to eat.

-I’m giving you a list of places which we tried and we loved the most.
+I’m giving you a list of places which we tried and loved the most.

 Eat a lot of pizza and pasta

 My main advice when visiting Italy is – eat as much pizza and pasta as you can.
 I don’t know why, but it tastes different and way better for sure!